 - Post a comment

-In the post we published earlier this month, I spoke about transitions.
+In a post I published some time last year, I spoke about transitions.
 Quite a number of people wrote me to share how the subject hit a nerve—which got me thinking about what could best serve individuals when they’re caught in the painful grip of change.

 For myself, in the moments when I’ve been most in need of rescue, it’s been my formal mindfulness meditation practice that’s made a profound difference.
 Newcomers to mindfulness meditation have asked me directly: How exactly does sitting on my bum trying to focus on my breath actually help me in real life??
 How is it going to help me work more effectively or handle my relationships more gracefully?
 How do the dots connect??

 The first part of my answer relates mostly to how meditation impacts the body.
 When we stop and take a few moments to breathe and to attend to our breath, our nervous systems begin to shift from the fight-or-flight response to the rest-and-digest state.
 That physiological shift alone already allows us to face difficult situations with a bit more intelligence and skill.

 The second part of my answer related mostly to how meditation impacts the mind and heart.
 Anyone who’s ever tried to meditate knows the mind-boggling variety of discomforts that come up during a session.
 There are the physical discomforts—aches, itches, pains and twitches—and there are the emotional discomforts—boredom, fatigue, impatience and restlessness.
 And through it all, we’re asked to notice the discomforts without judgment and to keep going back to the breath.